Day 1 - May 7, 9:00am CT

 Alan Shannon, Public Affairs Director, USDA

-Tornia Morgan, Community Dietitian, Medstar Health
+Tornia Morgan, Registered Dietitian, Trifecta Health Solutions

 Katelyn Smoger, Director of Food is Medicine and The Farm, Trinity Health